ncbaker0411/Homelab-Portfolio/README.md

 This homelab is a self-hosted infrastructure environment designed to build and demonstrate practical skills in systems administration, networking, storage, and virtualization.
 It functions as both a learning platform and a production-style environment, emphasizing reliability, documentation, and iterative improvement rather than one-off experiments.

 ## The Problem
 The idea of starting this lab was to give myself a way of applying the skills that I learned from my collection of CompTIA certifications.
+I also wanted to use this as a proof of knowledge and skill for possible employeers.

-A list of the skills that are related to this project are as listed:
+Skills practiced by certification:
 * CompTIA A+
   * Foundational IT Operations
 * CompTIA Network+